melisilva/Login-Logout-React-Native/README.md

-# Todo-List-React-native
+# Login and Logout React-native
-Creating a todo list app to learn a bit about react native
+Creating an app that allows you to login and logout using react native and firebase